esciencecenter-digital-skills/medical-image-processing/episodes/introduction_to_generative_ai.md

 :::::::::::::::::::::::::::::::::::::: questions

 - What is generative AI?
-- How can I safely use generative AI in my work?
+- How can generative AI be safely used in my work?

 ::::::::::::::::::::::::::::::::::::::::::::::::

 ::::::::::::::::::::::::::::::::::::: objectives

-- Show examples of generative AI
+- Showcase practical examples of generative AI applications
-- Discuss some potential dangers and pitfalls of generative AI
+- Explore critical considerations regarding the risks and challenges associated with generative AI

 ::::::::::::::::::::::::::::::::::::::::::::::::

 ## Introduction

-Generative AI is AI that creates or generates data.
-Since the early 2020s, there has been a lot of news about large language models, especially chatbots such as ChatGPT, Copilot, and LLaMA.
-There are also many programs which can create images such as Stable Diffusion, Midjourney and DALL-E. Some such programs can be used not only to generate images, but to transfer styles.
+Generative artificial intelligence (AI) includes technologies that create or generate data.
+Since the early 2020s, there has been significant attention on large language models like ChatGPT, Copilot, and LLaMA, alongside image generation tools such as Stable Diffusion, Midjourney, and DALL-E. These tools not only create images but can also manipulate styles.

-The potential uses of such technologies are quite broad in the field of medical imaging.
-Potentially such tools can even be used in the interpretation of medical images as well as a plethora of other tasks.
-Obviously participants in this course may be particularly interested in the facts that large language models (LLMs) can be used to generate code, and some models may be able to generate vast quantities of synthetic image or text data.
-Research is ongoing.
-There is also an ongoing debate about the safety of such models.
-What is certain is that depending upon the software or model you use, data given into the system may become the property of the software owners.
-Think twice before entering any patient data into such a system.
-Try to understand what might happen to the data.
-Does it stay on your server or go into the cloud somewhere (which may be then sent to data storage for the company that made the software)?
+The applications of generative AI span widely across fields like medical imaging, where they hold potential for image interpretation and numerous other tasks.
+Of particular interest to participants in this course are the capabilities of large language models to generate code and produce large volumes of synthetic data.
+Ongoing research continues to explore these capabilities.

+However, the safety implications of these technologies remain a subject of debate.
+Depending on the software or model used, data entered into the system may become the property of the software's creators.
+It is crucial to exercise caution when inputting sensitive information, such as patient data, into these systems.
+Understanding where and how data is stored (i.e., whether on your servers or in the cloud) is essential to safeguard privacy and confidentiality.

 :::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::: instructor